SobhanAshrafi/python-random-color-image-generator/README.md

-#### this python code can creat two kind of image:
+#### this python code can create two kind of image:

-        1- can creat images contain lines with random colors
+        1- can create images contain lines with random colors

-        2- can creat images with random color pixels (more interesting)
+        2- can create images with random color pixels (more interesting)

 well to do first one you should only run the main code.